After listening to a recent president's rant, I wondered what would Ol' Abe might say.

 re-elected I can speak frankly.
 I do believe in Pure Reason, but find most religions far too sectarian and provincial.

 They're like petty town elders seeing things only from their own narrow ways.
-That sort of vision leads to the Dark Ages.
+That sort of vision leads to another Dark Ages.

 We must to look at things with a spirit of open inquiry without neglecting our core beliefs.